NicolasGraph/oui_player/README.md

 ### oui_player

-Embeds a video in the page using an iframe.
+Embeds a player in the page.
 *More informations and attributes in the plugin help file.*

 ```